tony-reddington/discover-wicklow/README.md

  - The font used across the website is Lato because its simple and easy to read with sans serif as the fall back font.

 #### Imagery
+ - The imagery used scross the website all represent Wicklow.
+The main image on the home page is of Glendalough and is the most popular sight visited in Wicklow.
+Further popular Wicklow tourist location imagery appears on the Gallery page showing what Wicklow has to offer.
+The Contact page has a background image featuring Shamrocks representing Ireland adding some flare to the page.
 #### Wireframes

 * [Home wireframe](assets/wireframes/home.pdf)